aflin/rampart/docs/source/sql-set.rst

         the index is nearly built, which may be quite some time.
 Note that non-Metamorph indexes are *always* built with a continuous read lock – regardless of this setting – due to the nature of the index.
-Added in version 5.01.1177455498 20070424.

     indexdataonlycheckpredicates
-        When enabled (the default), allows the index-data-only optimization [1]_ to proceed even if the SELECT columns are renamed or altered in expressions.
+        When enabled (the default), allows the index-data-only optimization to proceed even if the SELECT columns are renamed or altered in expressions.
 Previously, the columns had to be selected as-is with no renaming or expressions.
-Added in version 7.00.1369437000 20130524.

     indexvirtualfields
         When enabled (the default), attempts to reduce memory usage when indexing virtual fields (especially with large rows) by freeing certain buffers when no longer needed.
-Currently only applies to Metamorph and Metamorph inverted indexes.
-Added in version 6.00.1322890000 20111203.
+Currently this only applies to Metamorph and Metamorph inverted ("text") indexes.

-    Example: ``set nooptimize='minimallocking'``
+    Example: ``sql.set({nooptimize:"minimallocking"});``

-options,nooptions
+options,noOptions
 """""""""""""""""
     Enable or disable certain options.
 The argument should be a comma separated list of options to enable or disable.
 All options are off